PARTICIPATE IN BULLYING PREVENTION

 - Make the first Monday of every October the day that bullying prevention is heard around the world by participating in Blue Shirt Day™ – World Day of Bullying Prevention

-Educate Students About The Issue
+Educate Students About The Issue of Bullying

 Raise awareness and increase understanding and create safe plans of how to respond to bullying and cyberbullying.